ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The value stored under `measurement-values-map` key 2, or a value tagged with
 #6.TBD is a digest entry.
 It contains one or more digests, each measuring the
 same object.
-A Reference Value may contain multiple digests, each with a different algorithm, if any of the algorithms meets the security requirements of the Reference Value author.
+A Reference Value may contain multiple digests, each with a different algorithm acceptable to the Reference Value provider.
+If the digest in evidence contains a single value with an algorithm and value matching one of the algorithms and values in the Reference Value then it matches.

+To prevent downgrade attacks, if there are multiple algorithms which are in both the evidence and Reference Value then the digests calculated using all shared algorithms must match.

 If the CBOR structure of the digest entry in the Reference Value or the Accepted Claim Set value with the same key is incorrect then the Reference Value does not match.

-The Verifier iterates over the digests array in the reference value, locating algorithms which are present in the Reference Value and the Accepted Claims Set entry.
+The Verifier MUST iterate over the reference value `digests` array, locating algorithms which are present in the reference value and the Accepted Claims Set entry.

-If there is no algorithm which is present in the Reference Value and the Accepted Claims Set then the Reference Value does not match.
+If there is no hash algorithm identifier which is present in the Reference Value and the Accepted Claims Set entry then the Reference Value does not match.

-If a hash algorithm is present in both the Reference Value and the Accepted Claims Set, but the value of the hash is not binary identical between the two locations then the Reference Value does not match.
+If a hash algorithm identifier is present in both the Reference Value and the Accepted Claims Set, but the value of the hash is not binary identical between the reference value and the Accepted Claims Set entry then the Reference Value does not match.

 ##### Comparison for raw-value entries